Transforming metrics on a line bundle to the Okounkov body: Introduction

-Because of the homogeneity of the Okounkov body, i.e. one may define the Okounkov body of an arbitrary $\mathbb{Q}$-divisor $D$ by letting for any integer $p$ clearing all denominators in $D.$ Theorem B in \cite{Lazarsfeld} states that one may in fact associate an Okounkov body to an arbitrary big $\mathbb{R}$-divisor, such that the Okounkov bodies are fibers of a closed convex cone in $\mathbb{R}^n \times N^1(X)_{\mathbb{R}}$, where $N^1(X)_{\mathbb{R}}$ denotes the Neron-Severi space of $\mathbb{R}$-divisors.
-We show that this can be done also on the level of Chebyshev transforms, i.e. there is a continuous and indeed convex extension of the Chebyshev transforms to the space of continuous weights on big $\mathbb{R}$-divisors.
-We prove Theorem \ref{mainintro} for weights on ample $\mathbb{R}$-divisors.
+Because of the homogeneity of the Okounkov body, i.e. one may define the Okounkov body of an arbitrary $\mathbb{Q}$-divisor $D$ by letting for any integer $p$ clearing all denominators in $D.$ Theorem B in \cite{Lazarsfeld} states that one may in fact associate an Okounkov body to an arbitrary big $\mathbb{R}$-divisor, such that the Okounkov bodies are fibers of a closed convex cone in $\mathbb{R}^n \times N^1(X)_{\mathbb{R}}$, where $N^1(X)_{\mathbb{R}}$ denotes the N\'eron-Severi space of $\mathbb{R}$-divisors.
+We show that this can be done also on the level of Chebyshev transforms, i.e. there is a continuous and indeed convex extension of the Chebyshev transforms to the space of continuous metrics on big $\mathbb{R}$-divisors.
+This shows that the metric volume also has a continuous extension to this space.

-As an application we prove that the relative energy is differentiable in the ample cone.
-In \cite{Berman} Berman-Boucksom consider as a function of $t$ the relative energy of weights $\psi_t$ and $\varphi,$ where $\psi_t$ vary smoothly with $t.$ Theorem B in \cite{Berman} states that the function then is differentiable in $t,$ and that the derivative is given by where $\psi'_t(0)$ denotes the derivative of $\psi_t$ in zero.
-In section 9 we prove a generalization of this in the ample setting where the underlying $\mathbb{R}$-divisor $L_t$ varies with $t$ within the ample cone.